 The study aimed to compare BCAA supplements before and after exercise delayed onset muscle soreness (DOMS) and exercise-induced muscle damage (EIMD).

-The study found that taking BCAA supplementation before exercise had a better effect on the men and more benefits than supplementation taken post-exercise .
+The study from the National Library of Medicine found that taking BCAA supplementation before exercise had a better effect on the men and more benefits than supplementation taken post-exercise .

 Study #2 And #3: Pre Workout & Post Workout BCAA Intake Has Similar Results